CodePraisy/Picryption/README.md

 - Then double click on it to open the file.
 - It may take a while to load in depending on how good your system is, so don't worry if it takes a minute to load.
 - If you want more help on how to use the file input "y" in the tutorial menu when it asks you whether you want a tutorial or not.

+### Other information

+*Make sure that you and the person receiving your encrypted message has the same versionn of Pycryption or the decryption **will not work.

+Please note that this is the beta version and not the full Picryption so expect bugs.
+Feel free to report any bugs or such to me or in the "Discussions" Section on github!